SatyamSSJ10/C-Homework/README.md

 # C-Homework

 Just My C-Language Homework Repo, nothing more.
-You could copy my homework if you want, No problems.
+You can copy my homework if you want, No problems.